Large gaps between primes: Introduction

 \section{Introduction}

-Let $G(X)=\sup_{p_n\le x}(p_{n+1}-p_n)$ denote the maximal gap between primes of size at most $X$.
-Westzynthius \cite{Westzynthius} was the first to show that $G(X)$ could become arbitrarily large compared with the average gap $(1+o(1))\log{X}$, and this was improved by Erd\H os \cite{Erdos} and then Rankin \cite{RankinOld}, who succeeded in showing
+Let $G(X)=\sup_{p_n\le X}(p_{n+1}-p_n)$ denote the maximal gap between primes of size at most $X$.
+Westzynthius \cite{Westzynthius} was the first to show that $G(X)$ could become arbitrarily large compared with the average gap $(1+o(1))\log{X}$, and this was improved by Erd\H os \cite{Erdos} and then Rankin \cite{RankinOld}, who succeeded in showing that for $X$ sufficiently large

-for a suitable constant $c>0$, where $\log_v$ denote the $v$-fold logarithm.
-Since Rankin's 1938 result, however, the only improvements have come from the constant $c$, including Rankin \cite{RankinNew}, Maier and Pomerance \cite{MaierPomerance}, with the best constant due to Pintz \cite{Pintz} with $c=2e^\gamma$.
+with the constant $c=1/3$, where $\log_v$ denotes the $v$-fold logarithm.
+Since Rankin's 1938 result, however, the only improvements have been in the constant $c$.
+Such improvements were obtained in the work of Sch\"onhage \cite{Schonhage}, Rankin \cite{RankinNew}, Maier and Pomerance \cite{MaierPomerance}, with the best constant $c=2e^\gamma$ due to Pintz \cite{Pintz}.
 In this paper we show that one can take the constant $c$ to be arbitrarily large by incorporating sieve ideas based on the recent results on small gaps between primes \cite{Maynard,MaynardII,Polymath} into the Erd\H os-Rankin method. \begin{thrm} We have

-\end{thrm} We note that Ford, Green, Konyagin and Tao have independently obtained this result in the very recent work \cite{FGKT}, using a somewhat different method.
+\end{thrm} We note that Ford, Green, Konyagin and Tao have independently obtained this result in the recent work \cite{FGKT} using a different method.
+Their work is based on incorporating results on linear equations in the primes \cite{GTLinearEquations, GTInverse, GTMobius} (rather than work on small gaps between primes) into the Erd\H os-Rankin construction. \begin{rmk} The method presented here in fact allows one to obtain a quantitative improvement to Rankin's bound \eqref{eq:RankinBound}.
+We shall address this in forthcoming work. \end{rmk}